 Finally, I have figured out how to put the videos on site with the notes, but it will be a slow, time consuming process.
 In

 the meantime, all of them are on Youtube as noted last month’s newsletter.
 I had to divide the movie on Bactrian Gold into

 Bactrian Gold and Alexander and Bactrian to Kushan Coins.

-gold 1/10 oz. coins’ images in large format, almost silver dollar size.
-In addition to nice bust and heads of the president’s
+the gold 1/10 oz. coins’ images in large format, almost silver dollar size.
+In addition to nice bust and heads of the president’

 not have a spouse, the current liberty on coins is reproduced as the obverse withe a scene from the presidents life on the

 reverse.
 These coins have been selling for $3.95 or $13 for the set from the mint.
 They seem to be to be both interesting

 During a search in 1992 for the US space capsule, Liberty Bell 7, which sank in a sea test with space pilot Gus Grissom,

 who almost died.
 While searching for the space capsule, an unidentified anomaly at a depth of 16,300 feet turned out not